This Beef Stroganoff combines succulent sautéed beef with tangy onions and tender mushrooms to make this a family favorite!

 Once you make it, you (and your guests) will understand just why beef stroganoff, created in Russia well over a hundred years ago, is still an international favorite.
 Here is a little history of the dish from Bon Appétit.

-You will want to make stroganoff with a tender cut of beef, such as tenderloin or top sirloin.
-On occasion, leftover cooked steak (although a rarity in our home) can be used.
-A simple and refreshing salad like the Heart of the Artichoke Sicilian Salad would compliment this dish perfectly!
+A simple and refreshing salad like the Heart of the Artichoke Sicilian Salad would complement this dish perfectly!

-- 1 pound piece beef tenderloin or top sirloin, trimmed, sliced 1/4- thick, and cut into 1-inch pieces
+- 1 pound piece beef tenderloin or top sirloin, trimmed, sliced ¼- thick, and cut into 1-inch pieces.
+See Gr8 Tip

 - Salt and freshly ground black pepper